Get Weekly Coaching Tip

 Your Business Travel Plan For Your Business

 If you are like most entrepreneurs, you give little thought to planning.
 You are great at helping others get to their destinations, but what are you doing to get to yours?
+What is your travel plan for your business?
 Think of business and life planning like planning a trip; you first need to decide on your destination.
 In the same way that you write out a travel itinerary, write out your plan.

 Begin your business travel plan with a personal mission statement: